John 12

 (Zechariah 9:9–13; Matthew 21:1–11; Mark 11:1–11; Luke 19:28–40)

-12On the next day the great crowd having come to the feast, having heard that Jesus is coming into Jerusalem, 13took the branches of the palm trees and went out to meet Him, and were shouting:
+12On the next day the large crowd having come to the feast, having heard that Jesus is coming into Jerusalem, 13took the branches of the palm trees and went out to meet Him, and they were shouting:

-“Blessed is the One coming in the name of the Lord!”e
+“Blessed is the One coming in the name of the Lord!”

-14Now Jesus, having found a young donkey, sat upon it, as it is written:
+14Now Jesus, having found a young donkey, sat on it, just as it is written:

-16His disciples did not know these things from the first, but when Jesus was glorified, then they remembered that these things were written of Him, and these things they had done to Him.
+16His disciples did not know these things from the first, but when Jesus was glorified, then they remembered that these things were written of Him and these things they did to Him.

-17Therefore the crowd being with Him when He called Lazarus out of the tomb and raised him out from the dead, continued to bear witness.
-18On account of this also the crowd met Him, because they heard of His having done this sign.
+17Therefore the crowd being with Him when He called Lazarus out of the tomb and raised him out from the dead were testifying.
+18Because of this also the crowd met Him, because they heard of His having done this sign.

-19Therefore the Pharisees said among themselves, “You see that you gain nothing.
-Behold, the world has gone after Him.”
+19Therefore the Pharisees said among themselves, “You⁺ see that you⁺ gain nothing.
+Behold, the world went away after Him!”

 Jesus Predicts His Death

 23And Jesus answered them, saying, “The hour has come that Son of Man should be glorified.
-24Truly, truly, I say to you, unless the grain of wheat, having fallen into the ground, should die, it abides alone; but if it should die, it bears much fruit.
+24Truly, truly, I say to you⁺, unless the grain of wheat, having fallen into the ground, should die, it remains alone; but if it should die, it bears much fruit.
 25The one loving his life loses it, and the one hating his life in this world will keep it to eternal life.
-26If anyone serves Me, let him follow Me; and where I am, there My servant will be also.
-If anyone serves Me, the Father will honor him.
+26If anyone may serve Me, let him follow Me; and where I am, there also My servant will be.
+If anyone may serve Me, the Father will honor him.

 27Now My soul has been troubled, and what shall I say?
 ‘Father, save Me from this hour’?
-But on account of this I came to this hour.
-28Father, glorify Your name.”
+But because of this I came to this hour.
+28Father, glorify Your name!”

-Therefore a voice came from heaven: “I have both glorified it, and I will glorify it again.”
+Therefore a voice came from heaven: “I both glorified it, and I will glorify it again.”

-30Jesus answered and said, “This voice has not come because of Me but because of you.
-31Now is the judgment of this world; now the prince of this world will be cast out.
-32And I, if I am lifted up from the earth, will draw all to Myself.”
+30Jesus answered and said, “This voice has not come because of Me, but because of you⁺.
+31Now is the judgment of this world; now the ruler of this world will be cast out.
+32And I, if I shall be lifted up from the earth, will draw all to Myself.”
 33Now He was saying this, signifying by what death He was about to die.

-34Then the crowd answered Him, “We have heard from the Law that Christ abides to the age, and how do you say that it behooves the Son of Man to be lifted up?
+34Then the crowd answered Him, “We heard from the Law that the Christ remains to the age, and how do You say that it is necessary for the Son of Man to be lifted up?
 Who is this Son of Man?”

-35Therefore Jesus said to them, “Yet a little while, the light is with you.
-Walk while you have the light, so that darkness might not overtake you.
-And the one walking in the darkness does not know where he is going.
-36While you have the light, believe in the light, so that you may become sons of light.”
+35Therefore Jesus said to them, “Yet a little time the Light is among you⁺.
+Walk while you⁺ have the Light, so that darkness might not overtake you⁺.
+And the one walking in the darkness does not know where he goes.
+36While you⁺ have the Light, believe in the Light, so that you⁺ may become sons of light.”

 Jesus spoke these things, and having gone away, He was hidden from them.